vainawiyasri-dev/vainawiyasri-dev/README.md

 ## Hi there, it's me Vainawiyasri
 Final-year Electronics and Communication Engineering (ECE) Student
-- 💻 Focused on Software Development and AI (Artificial Intelligence)
+- 💻 Focused on Web Development and Salesforce CRM.

-- 🎯 Currently learning Data Structures and Algorithms (DSA) and expanding AI/Automation skills
+- 🎯 Currently learning Data Structures and Algorithms (DSA) and Upskilling AI/Automation skills
 - 🎓 Studying at [![Velalar College of Engineering and Technology](https://img.shields.io/badge/Velalar_College_of_Engineering_and_Technology-teal)](http://velalarengg.ac.in/)
 - 📈 Actively seeking entry-level opportunities to apply my technical and analytical skills
+- 🌟 2x Salesforce Certified | Trailhead Explorer with hands-on learning in CRM and automation.
-- ✨ Fun fact: I love learning new tech and exploring AI-driven solutions!
+- ✨ Fun fact: I love learning new techs and exploring AI-driven solutions!

 ## 📫 Let's Connect